 2a.)
 May Do Effects - These effects can be identified by the Text of their instructions, which will have the word 'may' in the description of the action you may take.
 You may accomplish these effects in any order you choose.
 You may opt not to do any 'May Do' effects at all unless specified.
 You can activate or play May Do actions or effects any time during your turn.
+If your opponent did not attack during their last turn, you may discard one defense from your Hand during this phase.
+During your May Do/Must Do phase you may put into play 1 unprovoked gridded Guard per turn (this does not count as a card played).

 2b.)
 Must Do Effects - These effects can be identified by the Text of their instructions, which usually will have the word 'must' in the description of the action you must take.
 If you have multiple 'Must Do' effects to take care of, you may handle them in any order you choose, as long as you take care of all of the 'Must Do' effects if possible.
-If your opponent did not attack during his last turn you may discard one defense from your hand during this phase.
 If you have an Edge Card that will counter or affect a 'Must Do' or 'May Do' effect directly, then you may play it when resolving these effects.

 3.)
-Defense Phase: The next action you will take on your turn is to play your defenses, Defenses may only be played during this Phase.
-If there is no attack coming, you cannot play a defense, nor make an Exertion for one, except you may play one unprovoked Guard.
+Defense Phase: The next action you will take on your turn is to play your defenses.
+Defenses may only be played during this Phase.
+If there is no attack coming, you cannot play a defense, nor make an Exertion for one.
 You may play one defense against each attack that your opponent played in their turn, and cannot knowingly play an inappropriate defense.
 If the colored area on your defense card covers the entire corresponding colored area on your opponents' attack, the defense is successful and you normally take no damage from the attack.
 You may play a Special Card in this phase, or wait until your Attack Phase.

 4.)
-Attack Phase: During this phase you may normally only play one attack..
+Attack Phase: During this phase you may normally only play one attack.
 If you are prevented from playing an attack or have lost all of your attack opportunities, then you cannot play an attack, or make an Exertion for one.
-When preparing to attack, take note of the last defense you played as it may modify your first attack.
-You may only attack to an areas that the block does not cover .
+When preparing to attack, take note of the last resolved Defense you played as it may modify your first attack.
+You may only attack to an area that the block does not cover .
 A successful dodge will defend an attack as well and perhaps affect your next attack, depending on its Game Text, if any.
-If you haven't played a Special Card yet, you may do so in this phase.
+If you haven't played a Special Card yet, this is your last opportunity to do so.
 Remember that you may only play one Special Card per turn.